-Delving deeper into the business there were many questions to ask Gary, having three decades of experience.
+Delving deeper into the business there were many questions to ask Gary from his three decades of experience.
 It’s difficult having an outside perspective on your business when you’re in it and I find this is very common with most clients I work with.
+With these questions I get a better understanding of what the client requires, to start build up ideas in my head and to understand what the client expects from us.
+It’s so important to know where the logo is to be used, across printed items, website, social media, what colours and fonts may be suitable.
 Having identified that the new logo and branding needed to be look more modern and professional to differentiate them from other IT businesses.
-We always start with a series of questions to get a better understanding of requirements to help build up ideas in our heads and understand what the client expects from us.
-It’s so important to know where the logo is to be used, across printed items, website, social media, what colours and fonts may be suitable.
 From the research we found that most businesses within IT use some shade of blue within their logo and branding.
 Gary was keen to stay away from blue and wanted to integrate the existing colour purple somehow with a hint of tech to convey his services.
 As always there were lots of factors to consider but this actually helps directs us with our design.

 The design process

 From our meeting I had a good overview what was needed, so we could start the concepts!
 Creating something simple but effective to represent Morgan Walsh was more difficult than you may think.
 Gary didn’t like fussy, complicated designs so a clean modern logo was what we had in mind and having a graphic/icon always helps to reflect the services in the best light.
 Looking at competitors it was clear to see what made Morgan Walsh different and how to stand out of the crowd.
 Having clear direction from Gary enabled us to start off confidently, from the initial concepts, Gary made a decision which would reflect his business best.